Gliders are listed as threatened by both state and federal governments, but they are not protected by legislation.

 The report was emailed to VicForests, as well as relevant Victorian ministers and departments on 28 August 2017.
 It is understood that logging had started in the area by then, and has continued with no regard given to the known greater glider population.

 A spokeswoman for the Victorian Department of Environment, Land, Water and Planning replied to the email about the sighting, saying: “DELWP is still determining our interim protection measures for greater gliders and your report will help inform this work.”

 Danya Jacobs, a lawyer at Environmental Justice Australia, said the government was required to make an “action statement” as soon as possible after an animal is listed as threatened.

 Greater gliders were listed as threatened under federal law in May 2017, with habitat loss listed as a major threat with “catastrophic” consequences.
-Timber production in particular was noted as a threat, since “prime habitat coincides largely with areas suitable for logging”.
+Logging in particular was noted as a threat, since “prime habitat coincides largely with areas suitable for logging”.

 “The government can and should use powers that are available to it to urgently prohibit logging where this species occurs,” Jacobs said.

 Lily D’Ambrosio, Victoria’s minister for energy environment and climate change told Guardian Australia the Victorian government was working on protecting the greater glider “as a priority” and interim measures were being finalised to be put in place while longer-term protections are developed.